foj0/Gainalyzer/log.md

 and you click click on them to mark and then when you hit add all marked exercises are added.
 Replacing the dropdown menu cause that's ugly.

+## 10-28:
+* Fixed nested dialog issue of closing one closes all.
+I guess for some reason having a form submit causes them all to close as opposed to just a button that calls the same function.
+Also specify the button to be in <DialogClose></DialogClose> to actually close the dialog not just setOpen(false).
+I already had the nested dialogs working so I'll leave it.
+But a better design is to just use one dialog and load different content based on what we select.
+* NVM nested dialogs made state management cancer.
+Did conditional rendering on one dialog and works easily now.
+* Template resets on open/close now

+## 10-29:
+* template grid

 ### todo: